SAP/code-pal-for-abap/pages/how-to-contribute.md

   ENDMETHOD.
 ```

-The `get_code_with_exemption` method returns a code sample that will ommit the finding by using the Pseudo Comment (exemption):
+The `get_code_with_exemption` method returns a code sample that will omit the finding by using the Pseudo Comment (exemption):

 ```abap
   METHOD get_code_with_exemption.